 Nopigia Beach

-This is the easternmost beach on the Gulf of Kissamos, about 30 km from Chania and 6 km from the town of Kissamos.
+This is the easternmost beach on the Gulf of Kissamos, about 30 km from Chania and 6 km from Kissamos.

-It is a popular beach among those staying at the local camping in the area (you can read more about camping in Crete here).
+It is a popular beach among those staying at the local camping area (you can read more about camping in Crete here).

-Nopigia is a small village at the western base of Cape Rodopou, the local village features a sandy beach with shallow waters and there are organized facilities.
+Nopigia is a small village at the western base of Cape Rodopou.
+The village features a sandy beach with shallow waters and organized facilities.

 As you reach the next village towards the west, Drapanias, the beach becomes pebblier with a few rocks on the coast.